 Statement + Bio

-These interests stem from my early life traveling between rural Florida and Puerto Rico where on the edges of rapid suburban growth to overgrown jungles, and Arecibo’s Space Observatory provided me a place to wander, skateboard and play music.
+This perspective stems from my early life traveling between rural Florida and Puerto Rico.
+My environments fluctuated from the edge of rapid suburban growth to overgrown jungles and the Arecibo Space Observatory which provided me a place to wander, skateboard and play music.

-Technological elements also intersect, reference, and replace one another.
-Resourcing and combining different mediums and materials, from analog to digital, is a primary aspect of my work.
-This reflects my concerns about fostering conversations through time, the power of objects, images, language and the possibility of hidden worlds within and beyond our assumed realities.
+I also utilize technological elements by combining mediums and materials like mixing analog and digital components.
+This reflects my desire to foster conversations through time while using the power of objects, images, language and the possibility of hidden worlds within and beyond our assumed realities.

-Raúl has exhibited at the Land Gallery Collective, Philadelphia, PA, Yale School of Art, New Haven, CT, The Kitchen in New York City, NY.
-The Denver Contemporary Art Museum in Denver, CO, Transformer Gallery in Washington D.C., Pentimenti Gallery in Philadelphia, PA, Delaware Center for Contemporary Art in Wilmington, DE, The Contemporary Art Museum in Tampa, Florida, The Tampa Museum of Art in Tampa, FL and The Museum of Science and Industry in Tampa, Fl.
-He was also awarded The William and Nancy Oliver Gallery Prize by Anne Pasternak for the 32nd Annual Juried Art Exhibition at The Contemporary Art Museum in Tampa, FL.
+He has exhibited at the Locust Projects, Taller Puertorriqueño, Yale School of Art, The Kitchen, The Denver Contemporary Art Museum, Transformer Gallery, Pentimenti Gallery, Delaware Center for Contemporary Art, The Contemporary Art Museum in Tampa, The Tampa Museum of Art and The Museum of Science and Industry in Tampa.
+He was also awarded The William and Nancy Oliver Gallery Prize at The Contemporary Art Museum in Tampa.